graphcommerce-org/graphcommerce/docs/content/framework/deployment.md

 # Deploy a Graphcommerce app with Vercel

-Congratulations, you are ready to deploy your GraphCommerce app to production.
+Congratulations, you are ready to deploy your GraphCommerce storefront to production.
 The fastest way to deploy your GraphCommerce app is with [Vercel ↗](https://vercel.com/).

 Vercel allows for automatic deployments on every branch push and merges onto the